 E1 My Stick

 Activity: Put some sand (or crumpled paper) in each bucket.
 There must be enough for a rather big stick to stand up in it.
-Each student puts a stick in a bucket.
+Each person puts a stick in a bucket.

-Divide the students into pairs.
-Have each student examine the stick their partner brought in and describe the differences between the two.
+Divide into pairs.
+Have each person examine the stick their partner brought in and describe the differences between the two.

 Then have them close their eyes, feel a branch, and guess whether it is theirs or their partner’s.

-When this is easy, make the groups bigger, with three or four students in each group.
+When this is easy, make the groups bigger, with three or four in each group.

-Make the groups bigger till the students can’t remember whose branch is whose any more.
+Make the groups bigger till people can’t remember whose branch is whose any more.
 Have everyone put a mark on his or her own branch such as their initials or name.
 Then store the sticks in the buckets of sand.

 E2 Blindfold Copy (drawing lines blindfolded)